jiayihu/blog/src/articles/what-i-learnt-reading-jason-miller.md

 ---

 - Minimal enough to be understandable and not loose yourself in edge cases implementations
+- Miller's code aim to be balanced in terms of performance, readability and brevity
 - Not all the source code is his, but surely from contributors

 ## Warning ⚠️